openredact/expose-text/README.md

 ## What is ExposeText?

 Dealing with document file formats can be quite painful.
-Many times you have to write code that’s specific to one format.
+Oftentimes code must be written that’s specific to one file format.
 We have written ExposeText with the goal to make modifying documents as simple as changing Python strings.
-A slice of the original document can directly be assigned a new content by using the character indices of the extracted text, all while keeping the document's original formatting.
+A slice of the original document can be directly assigned a new content by using the character indices of the extracted text, all while keeping the document's original formatting.

 We published a blog post about ExposeText on [Medium](https://medium.com/@openredact/introducing-exposetext-modify-document-files-as-simply-as-strings-cc5caa5f9c66?source=friends_link&sk=825c8f64dfa4e943b66d1faf351340a2).